When you’re visiting the Valley of the Sun, don’t miss the opportunity to take some day trips from Phoenix!

 Ski at the Snowbowl

 Arizona Snowbowl is an alpine ski resort located in the San Francisco Peaks in Flagstaff.
-It’s the top skiing and snowboarding place in the state.
-There are 8 lifts currently operating (with another on the way) and many trails ranging in difficulty.
+It’s the state’s top skiing and snowboarding destination.
+Eight lifts currently operate (another is on the way), and there are many trails ranging in difficulty.

 Explore the Lava Tubes